bsc-pm/nanos6/docs/ctf/CTF.md

 Shows a graph with the count of total created tasks.
 A task is created when its Nanos6 data structures are allocated and registered within the Nanos6 core.

+See "Number of Blocked Tasks" for other Paraver visualization details.

 Number of Created Workers
 -------------------------

 Shows a graph of created worker threads by Nanos6.
 Once a worker thread is created, it is not destroyed until the end of the application's execution.

+See "Number of Blocked Tasks" for other Paraver visualization details.

 Number of Running Workers
 -------------------------